david-schaller/AsymmeTree/README.md

 The subpackage `best_matches` contains functions to compute both relations.
 If the true (observable) gene tree is known (as e.g. the case in simulations), best matches and orthologs can be computed using the module `TrueBMG`.
 If only distance data is available, best matches have to be estimated (from distance data on a set of genes).
 AsymmeTree currently implements three different methods that are described by Stadler et al. (2020).

+### HGT Analysis

+The subpackage `hgt` contains several functions for the analysis of horizontal gene transfer events in the simulated scenarios.
+In particular, the directed and undirected Fitch relation can be extracted, as well as the pairs of genes that diverged later than the respective species in which they reside, i.e. the so-called later-divergence-time (LDT) graph.
+The latter situation is indicative for the presence of HGT events in the scenario.

 ### Supertree Computation

 Implementation of the BuildST algorithm described by Deng & Fernández-Baca (2016) to compute a supertree from a given list of tree based on the leaf labels.
 The algorithm uses the dynamic graph data structure described by Holm, de Lichtenberg & Thorup in 2001 (HDT algorithm).
-The classes `HDTGraph` and `BuildST` can be imported from the subpackage `tools`.
+The classes `HDTGraph` and `BuildST` can be imported from the subpackages `datastructures` and `tools`, respectively.

 ### Cograph Editing and ParaPhylo